sap-tutorials/Tutorials/tutorials/abap-env-rfc/abap-env-rfc.md

     |  Field Name     | Value
     |  :------------- | :-------------
     |  Region           | Your region.
-You can find this in SAP Cloud Cockpit (see screenshot below) - e.g. here, **Europe (Frankfurt) - AWS**
+You can find this in SAP BTP cockpit (see screenshot below) - e.g. here, **Europe (Frankfurt) - AWS**
     |  Subaccount           | Cloud Foundry Subaccount ID.
-You can find this by choosing your subaccount in SAP Cloud Cockpit and choosing the **information (i)** icon. (see screenshot below)
+You can find this by choosing your subaccount in SAP BTP cockpit and choosing the **information (i)** icon. (see screenshot below)
     |  Display Name    | (Subaccount) Display Name.
-You can find this in by choosing your subaccount in SAP Cloud Cockpit (see screenshot below)
+You can find this in by choosing your subaccount in SAP BTP cockpit (see screenshot below)
     |  Subaccount User          |
     |  Password   |
     |  Location ID | Optional here.
 However, it is mandatory if you want to connect several Cloud Connectors to your subaccount.
 This can be any text, e.g. `XXX` for your initials or group number as here